Psychtoolbox-3/psychtoolbox-3.github.com/docs/InitializePsychSound.md

 On Windows 7 latencies around 20 msecs are possible.
 Timing should be generally
 accurate to millisecond level with WASAPI.

-Using OSX or Linux will usually get you at least as good, or usually better,
+Using macOS or Linux will usually get you at least as good, or usually better,
 results with most standard sound hardware, due to the technically superior
 sound systems of these operating systems.